the-nikhilsingh/Linux-Shell/README.md

 3. ps -memry - Lists the top 10 Memory consuming processes.
 4. ps -z - Lists all the zombie processes.
 5. ls -z - Lists the files with size 0.
+6. countfiles - Count the number of different types of file in the folder.